 Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they the seed of Abraham?
 So am I. Are they ministers of Christ?; I speak as a fool; I am more: in labors more abundant, in stripes above measure, in prisons more frequently, in deaths often.
 From the Jews five times I received forty stripes minus one.
 Three times I was beaten with rods; once I was stoned; three times I was shipwrecked; a night and a day I have been in the deep; in journeys often, in perils of waters, in perils of robbers, in perils of my own countrymen, in perils of the Gentiles, in perils in the city, in perils in the wilderness, in perils in the sea, in perils among false brethren; in weariness and toil, in sleeplessness often, in hunger and thirst, in fastings often, in cold and nakedness; besides the other things, what comes upon me daily: my deep concern for all the churches.
 Who is weak, and I am not weak?
 Who is made to stumble, and I do not burn with indignation?
 If I must boast, I will boast in the things which concern my infirmity.
 The God and Father of our Lord Jesus Christ, who is blessed forever, knows that I am not lying.
 In Damascus the governor, under Aretas the king, was guarding the city of the Damascenes with a garrison, desiring to arrest me; but I was let down in a basket through a window in the wall, and escaped from his hands.

 a.
 Are they Hebrews?
-So am I: Paul’s human ancestry was more than enough to qualify him as an apostle.
+So am I: Paul's human ancestry was more than enough to qualify him as an apostle.
 Not only was he the seed of Abraham, he was also of the Israelites.
-Not only was he of the Israelites, he was of the Hebrews, meaning he was a Jew of Judean descent, as opposed to Jews who were born in areas far from Judea.
+Not only was he of the Israelites, he was of the Hebrews, meaning he was a Jew of Judean descent, as opposed to Jews who were born from people coming from areas far from Judea.

 i.
 Paul grew up in Tarsus of Cilicia (Acts 21:39), but this apparently means his parents were Judean Jews who moved to Tarsus either before or after Paul was born.

 b.
-Are they ministers of Christ? – I speak as a fool – I am more: The most eminent apostles claimed to be ministers of Christ.
-When they used the term, it probably sounded like an honored, privileged title.
-As for Paul, he will claim also to be among the ministers of Christ.
-But he will explain he means something far different than the most eminent apostles meant.
+Are they ministers of Christ? - I speak as a fool - I am more: The most eminent apostles claimed to be ministers of Christ.
+When they used this term, it probably sounded like an honored, privileged title.
+As for Paul, he will claim also to be among the ministers of Christ, but he will explain that he means something far different from what the most eminent apostles meant.

 i.
-Minister comes from the Greek word diakonos, which describes a humble servant, a menial worker.
+Minister comes from the ancient Greek word diakonos, which describes a humble servant or a menial worker.
 The most eminent apostles had inflated the idea of minister to make it a title of exaltation and privilege.
-Paul has no problem with the title minister, but he has a big problem with the understanding of the title promoted by the most eminent apostles and received by the Corinthian Christians.
-In the following section, Paul will explain what qualifies him to be called a minister of Christ.
-We should expect it to be rather different than what the most eminent apostles would claim as their qualifications!
+Paul had no problem with the title minister, but he had a big problem with the understanding of the title promoted by the most eminent apostles and received by the Corinthian Christians.
+In the following section, Paul explains what qualifies him to be called a minister of Christ.
+We should expect it to be rather different from what the most eminent apostles would claim as their qualifications.

 c.
 In labors more abundant: "I am a minister of Christ because I work harder than any of the other apostles for Jesus' sake."
 Paul said this even more explicitly in 1 Corinthians 15:10: I labored more abundantly than they all.

 i.
-In contrast, the most eminent apostles saw being a minister of Christ a matter of privilege.
-The more of a minister you were, the less you should have to work and the more others should serve you!
+In contrast, the most eminent apostles saw being a minister of Christ as a matter of privilege.
+In their minds, the more of a minister you were, the less you should have to work and the more others should serve you.

 d.
 In stripes above measure: "I am a minister of Christ because I have been beaten many times for Jesus' sake."
 Paul received beatings from both the Jews (five times I received forty stripes minus one) and the Romans (three times I beaten with rods).